Shoaib-33/Multilabel-TV-Series-Classifier/README.md

 <img src = "images/huggingface.png" width="900" height="400">

 ## Web Deployment
 In addition to the Gradio App deployment on HuggingFace Spaces, I also created a Flask web application using the space api.This Flask web app takes a movie description as input and predicts the most suitable multilabel genre based on the given description.
-You can find the relevant code in the 'Flask' branch.
+You can find the relevant code in the `Flask` branch.
 The web application is now live and can be accessed[here](https://multilabel-tv-series-classifier-drg6.onrender.com/).The resources related to Web Deployment is avalable in `Server`

 <table>
   <tr>